Emerald Necklace Trail

 We later realized our ride included an out-and-back ride to the Big Creek Reservation, some short excursions exploring a few spurs, making some wrong turns, riding an unnecessary loop at the South Chagrin Reservation... it all added up.
 But we could still only account for about 83 of our 96 miles logged.

-It's safe to say that you can expect to ride more than the advertised mileage here, particularly if you're not carrying good maps!
+It's safe to say that you can expect to ride more than the advertised mileage here, particularly if you're not carrying good maps or navigation apps!

 The condition of this huge trail network can vary quite a lot due to the periodic resurfacing of older segments and the occasional addition of new segments or spurs.
 So the surface runs the gamut from poor to excellent condition, while the width of the trail is also subject to change with many older sections being narrower.